Words can be enormously interesting! Alun has written several web articles about the origins of some very familiar English names and words.

 A Brief Explanatory Note About American Tribes and Languages

-During the compiling of this page, it rapidly became clear that the Native America which I had imagined was so simple - a few tribes (Sioux, Apache, Cheyenne, Blackfoot, Cherokee and about a dozen others) distributed across the American continent - was far from being simple.
-The 'dozen or so' tribes turned out to be many hundreds which were in existence at the time of the Europeans' first contact.
+During the compiling of this page, it rapidly became clear that the Native America which I had imagined was so simple—a few tribes (Sioux, Apache, Cheyenne, Blackfoot, Cherokee and about a dozen others) distributed across the American continent—was far from being simple.
+The 'dozen or so' tribes turned out to be many hundreds that were in existence at the time of the Europeans' first contact.
 But the picture is far more complicated even than that.
 Some tribes had close associations, and the distinctions recognised by the Europeans were not necessarily the same as those recognised by the native Americans themselves.
 Some tribes divided as a result of disputes or united into confederacies at various times.
-And many tribes were known by several different names - names could only be phonetically interpreted by Europeans.
+And many tribes were known by several different names—names could only be phonetically interpreted by Europeans.